 - 8 ounces baby spinach leaves

-Heat olive in large skillet over medium-high heat.
+While the bread is cooking, heat the oil in large skillet over medium-high heat.
 Add onions and celery.
-Sauté until vegetables are tender, about 5 minutes.
-Add the sliced mushrooms and sprinkle with a little salt.
-Sauté until mushrooms are tender and beginning to brown, about 8 minutes.
+Sauté until they're tender, about 5 minutes.
+Add the sliced mushroom, and sauté until they are tender and beginning to brown, about 5 more minutes.
 Add all of the fresh herbs and the spinach and toss until just wilted, about 1 minute.

 Bake stuffing uncovered until cooked through and brown and crusty on top, about 50 minutes.
 Let stand 10 minutes and serve.